KDP and Audiobook Publishing: ACX, Findaway Voices, and Your Options for Going Audio

 KDP doesn’t publish audiobooks — but as a KDP author, you have several clear pathways to produce and distribute one.
-This guide covers ACX (the Audible-connected platform), Findaway Voices for wide distribution, self-production options, and how to choose the right path for your book and budget.
+This guide covers ACX (the Audible-connected platform), Voices by INaudio (formerly Findaway Voices) for wide distribution, self-production options, and how to choose the right path for your book and budget.

 KDP publishes ebooks and print books.
 Audiobooks sit outside KDP’s platform entirely — they have their own production requirements, their own distribution infrastructure, and their own royalty structures.
 But audiobooks are an increasingly significant revenue channel for self-published authors, and the path from KDP author to audio publisher is more accessible than many authors realise.
 This guide covers the audiobook landscape in 2026: the main platforms, the production options, the economics, and how to decide whether and how to go audio with your books.